pgfearo/alt-saxon-xslt-cli/README.md

 - Extends `net.sf.saxon.Transform` Command line interface
 - For `xsl:message` output prevent escaping of:
   - XML character entities like `<`
-  - Unicode characters - such as those used for ANSI codes
+  - Unicode characters - such as ANSI escape codes used for colorised output
 - Built using Maven